ipdk-io/networking-recipe/docs/features/linux_networking/es2k/readme-linux-networking-with-ecmp.md

  p4rt-ctl add-entry br0 linux_networking_control.vlan_pop_mod_table "vmeta.common.mod_blob_ptr=2,action=linux_networking_control.vlan_pop"
 ```

-#### 8. Configure rules for underlay control packets
+#### Configure rules for underlay control packets

 Configure rules to send underlay control packets from IDPF netdev to physical port.

 Below configuration assumes
-- Underlay IDPF netdev has a VSI value 10
+- Underlay IDPF netdev has a VSI value 10 for first ECMP member
 - First physical port will have a port ID of 0
+- Underlay IDPF netdev has a VSI value 11 for second ECMP member
+- Second physical port will have a port ID of 1

 ```
 # Configuration for control packets between physical port 0 to underlay IDPF netdev VSI-10